 Make the dill pesto.
 (You can make it the night before if you prefer)

-Bring water to a boil for the potatoes, while your waiting for the water cut the potatoes into small, bite-size chunks.
-When the water is boiling drop in the potatoes and boil for 10 – 12 minutes.
-Make sure and check on them, you don’t want mushy potatoes.
+In a large pot, bring water to a boil for the potatoes. while you’re waiting for the water to boil, cut the potatoes into small 1/2 inch bite-size chunks.
+When the water is boiling drop in the potatoes and boil for about 10 – 12 minutes or until you can pierce with a fork.
+(Make sure and check on them, you don’t want mushy potatoes.)

-Roast the red bell pepper, remove the stem and seeds and cut in to small pieces.
+Roast the red bell pepper, remove the stem and seeds and dice into small pieces.

-Dice the orange bell pepper and red onion.
+Dice the orange bell pepper and red onion into small piece.

 Red Potatoes are a good source of essential iron, which supports red blood cell function bringing oxygen to your tissues.
 They are a good source of vitamin C and have significant amounts of copper and zinc.
 The copper keeps your nervous system healthy and boosts the immune system also helping your body absorb iron.